Skip to content

 Brute forcing with a bash loop

-The following script iterates through the wordlist and sends each password to the login endpoint until a successful authentication response is received:
+This script reads passwords from the wordlist and sends each one to the login endpoint until it gets a hit:

 while read password; do